-Alan Greenspan: "Blood for oil's OK by me." [by Adam Volle]
+Alan Greenspan: "Blood for oil's OK by me."

 In a recent entry (Sunday’s “Alan Greenspan’s life is for sale.
 We don’t know where.”)
 I noted that Mr. Greenspan’s autobiography The Age of Turbulence, now on sale, has received rather odd publicity: some newspapers are running whole articles about the book’s declaration that the U.S. is mainly in Iraq due to oil-related reasons, but somehow failing to -… er, well, mention the name of the book in said articles (one again, that’s The Age of Turbulence, Folks!).